-This intensive-mode subject is designed as a postgraduate level introduction to the study of security in the contemporary world.
-Students gain an understanding of the theoretical underpinnings and policy applications of the fast-evolving field of security studies.
-The subject covers a broad range of approaches and issues, from traditional military security issues to non-traditional ones such as health and security, the environment, and transnational crime.
+This subject introduces you to the study of security and strategy in the contemporary world.
+You will gain an understanding of the theoretical underpinnings and policy applications of the fast-evolving field of security studies, including strategic planning.
+The subject covers a broad range of approaches and issues, from traditional military security issues and associated strategies to non-traditional ones such as pandemics and climate change.

 |Academic unit:||Faculty of Society & Design|